 Most people with emphysema also have chronic bronchitis.
 Chronic bronchitis is inflammation of the tubes that carry air to your lungs (bronchial tubes), which leads to a persistent cough.

-BLVR, is a minimally invasive procedure that involves no incisions or stitches, to relieve lung hyperinflation.
+BLVR is a minimally invasive procedure that involves no incisions or stitches, to relieve lung hyperinflation.
 BLVR can help people with severe emphysema that doesn’t improve with other standard treatments, such as medications, pulmonary rehabilitation, and oxygen treatment.

 In BLVR, our doctor will place tiny, one-way valves in the airways in the hyperinflated emphysematous sections of the lungs.
 The valves prevent air from entering the diseased areas but allow trapped air and secretions to escape.

-Lung cancer is a type of cancer that originates from the lungs.
+Lung cancer is a type of cancer that originates in the lungs.
 There are two main types of lung cancer; 80-85% of the cases are non-small cell lung cancer (NSCLC) and 10-15% are small cell lung cancer (SCLC).